Kilonzus/Matrix-math/README.md

 # Matrix-math
-c++ program for various mathematical operations on matrices.
+Repository for various mathematical operations on matrices.
 Addition, subtraction, multiplication, transverse, inverse, eigenvalues, eigenvectors.
+Implemented in python and c++ for now but will add more (probably Java, mabe Java Script)